| Please note

 gouge.
 Na Piobairi Uilleann also sells gouges and reed-making

+supplies.
 If you want to order CANE from the source, Espana, Medir

 S. L. is the company.
 Tell them how many kilos you want